gopalshivapuja/Compliance-OS/PROGRESS.md

 - Implement bulk import for compliance masters
 - Evidence upload/download with S3 integration

+**Startup Guide**: See `PHASE_3_STARTUP.md` for complete commands and implementation patterns

-**Phase 2 Achievements**: 3-4x faster than planned (2 days vs. 6-8 days estimated), production-ready backend APIs with zero security vulnerabilities!
+**Phase 2 Achievements**: All critical features implemented and tested, production-ready backend APIs with multi-tenant isolation and comprehensive RBAC enforcement!